SongtaoLiu0823/FusionRetro/README.md

 #Train
 bash run_mf.sh schneider

+# We select the model with the performance on all routes in the validation dataset

 #Retrosynthesis Test
 python retrosynthesis_test.py -save_dir data -f_atoms data/atom_list.txt -gpu 0 -seed 42 -beam_size 10 -epoch_for_test 100